 Title IX at UCR

 UCR's Office of Title IX, Equal Opportunity & Affirmative Action, as part of its mission to promote equity and create a working, living and learning climate free from discrimination and harassment, enforces UC anti-discrimination policies.
 The two most important policies are the UC Policy on Sexual Violence and Sexual Harassment, which we call the SVSH Policy, and UCR's Discrimination, Harassment and Retaliation Complaint and Resolution Policy.
 This website focuses on the SVSH Policy.
-As explained below, the SVSH Policy relates to sexual harassment (including sexual violence) and retaliation.
 For information on the Discrimination Policy, which covers sex-based discrimination (and other types of discrimination and harassment, such as racial), please visit our main office website.

 The SVSH Policy prohibits harassment based on sex.
 It also prohibits retaliation for people who make a report of sexual harassment or engage in other protected activities.